Effects of Completeness and Purity on Cluster Dark Energy Constraints: Results

 where $\gamma=1,2,3$ indicate biased predictions inside the $68, 95, 99\%$ confidence levels.
 Here $\Delta \MM$ and $\Delta \Covs$ in Eq.~\ref{eq:fbias} are the differences in counts and sample covariance between predictions in case (0) and cases (1,2).

 Fig.~\ref{fig:bias} shows the bias induced on dark energy parameters $(\OmegaDE, w)$ as a function of the observed mass threshold used $\Mobs_{th}$, if we assume case (0) when in reality counts are described by case (1) (solid line) and (2) (dashed line).
-Also shown are the 1,2 and $3\sigma$ confidence levels on $(\OmegaDE, w)$ in case (0) (blue shaded regions).
-The bias on $\OmegaDE$ surpasses the 1$\sigma$ constraints at a threshold $\logMobs{th} <14.2$ for both cases (1) and (2).
+Also shown are the 1,2 and $3\sigma$ confidence levels on $(\OmegaDE, w)$ in case (0) (blue shaded regions). \fixed{ This observed mass threshold we consider does not imply that only a single bin of mass is being used, but that mass bins of $\Delta \logMobs{}=0.2$ down to this threshold are being used.
+Therefore, $\logMobs{th}=13.8$ results in 7 observable mass bins, while $\logMobs{th}=14.2$ considers only 5 observable mass bins.} The bias on $\OmegaDE$ \fixed{has surpassed the 1$\sigma$ constraints for thresholds $\logMobs{th}\leq14.2$} in both cases (1) and (2).
 In fact, the bias is larger than 2$\sigma$ for case (1) and 3$\sigma$ for case (2) around the fiducial threshold mass $\logMobs{th}=13.8$.
 The bias on $w$ is around 1$\sigma$ at $\logMobs{th}=13.8$, indicating that this parameter is less sensitive to the selection effects.
 However $w$ is less well constrained than $\OmegaDE$ so a bias comparable to 1$\sigma$ constraints may be even more significant when constraining models of dark energy.

 Notice that the bias behavior as a function of $\Mobs_{th}$ is not monotonic.
 This occurs mainly due to the fact that the ratio $c/p$ of completeness and purity is also not monotonic, as seen on the right panel of Fig.~\ref{fig:cp_form}.
 For very large thresholds $c/p$ indeed approaches unit, as in case (0) and the bias is small.
 For masses around the fiducial threshold, the bias is caused mainly by the upper/lower bump in $c/p$ for case (1)/(2).
 For lower masses, the bias becomes much larger and is dominated by the rapid change in $c/p$ for both cases (1) and (2).